giantswarm/docs/sources/installation/whatisgiantswarm.md

 With Giant Swarm you can build and host server-side applications.
 There are no restrictions concerning programming languages, web frameworks or databases.
 We especially are optimized for applications that are build in a microservice style.

-A Swarm application consists of an application description and one or more Docker containers.
-Giant Swarm is very easy to [get started](gettingstarted/) and grows with your needs once you become familiar with it.
+A Swarm application consists of an application configuration (`swarm.json`) and one or more Docker containers.
+To deploy and start an application you use the `docker` client to build and push containers and `swarm` to push the application configuration and manage your application:

 ![](/img/overview.png)